Chocolate Chip Shortbread Cookies

 Chocolate Chip Shortbread Cookies are delicately crispy-crunchy, with rich buttery flavor.
 Flecks of chocolate and a sprinkle of sea salt flakes take these shortbread cookies with chocolate over the top!

-This recipe for Chocolate Chip Shortbread Cookies comes from the time we traveled halfway around the world, to visit my sister Cheryl’s family in Cairo.
-They called Egypt “home” for a few years, and it was a trip of a lifetime to stay with them there and tour ancient places we thought we’d never, ever see.
+This Chocolate Chip Shortbread Cookies recipe comes from the time our family traveled halfway around the world, to visit my sister Cheryl’s family in Cairo.
+They called Egypt “home” for a few years, and it was a trip of a lifetime to stay with them there and tour ancient places.

-And while we enjoyed many savory dishes that I still think about (Ooohhhh, the street cafes with fragrant gyro meat revolving on vertical rotisseries!), I just couldn’t find a dessert with chocolate that satisfied me (or reminded me of home?).
+While we enjoyed many savory dishes that I still think about (Ooohhhh, the street cafes with fragrant gyro meat revolving on vertical rotisseries and that wonderful spicy lentil soup!), I just couldn’t find a dessert with chocolate that satisfied me (or reminded me of home?).
 Being there for two weeks, that was definitely a problem!

-We fell in love with his shortbread cookies, in the shapes of arrows and stars.
-I started making them in heart shapes after we returned from Egypt, and have been making them every year since, always around Valentine’s Day.
-The cookies always bring on reminiscing.
-Because that’s the awesome thing about travel, the memories we bring back home.
+We fell in love with Dave’s cookies – he made them in the shapes of arrows and stars.
+I started making them in heart shapes after we returned from Egypt, and have been making them every year since, always around Valentine’s Day!

 Long before we ever thought about booking flights to visit Cheryl and Dave and their kiddos, Cheryl had been telling me about these wonderful shortbread cookies that Dave makes.